-In the fourth phase, Finalization, this draft plan was developed based on the results of the previous phases and the feedback received from the public and key stakeholders.
-The plan is intended to be an achievable roadmap that lays out the steps over the next 25 years to build a future transit system that achieves the goals developed in phase 1.
+In the fourth phase, Finalization, this plan was developed based on the results of the previous phases and the feedback received from the public and key stakeholders.
+The plan is intended to be an achievable roadmap that lays out the steps to build a future transit system that achieves the goals developed in phase 1.

-Significant public and stakeholder engagement was held throughout the planning process, including three formal rounds of engagement held in Phase 1, 3 and 4 respectively (summarized in greater detail in Section 2.2).
+Significant public and stakeholder engagement was held throughout the planning process, including three formal rounds of engagement held in Phases 1, 3, and 4 respectively (summarized in greater detail in Section 2.2).

-2.1 Planning Methodology
+2.1 PLANNING METHODOLOGY

 The development of the recommended solutions and initiatives for the TheRide 2045 is based on an assessment of the current state of the service and the future context within which service might operate against the Board's Ends (refer to Section 3.1).
-This included the identification of gaps and opportunities and a staged plan that continuously progresses towards the approved Ends.
+This included the identification of gaps and opportunities and a staged plan that continuously progresses toward the approved Ends.